OnsongoMabeya/Telemetry-Reporting/frontend/README.md

 The application is built with modern React practices including:

-- Functional components
+- Functional components with hooks
-- React Hooks
+- React Context API for state management
-- Context API (where needed)
+- Material UI components with custom theming
-- Responsive design principles
+- Responsive design with CSS Grid and Flexbox
-- Error handling
+- Error boundaries and loading states
-- Loading states
+- Custom hooks for data fetching and state management

 ## API Integration